Infinix Note 12 price in Pakistan August 2023

 The Infinix Note 12 is currently available for purchase on the market with great features.

-The Note 12 features a triple camera setup on the rear with an LED flash.
+The Note 12 has a triple camera setup on the rear with an LED flash.

-The device is powered by a 5000 mAh non-removable battery with fast charging supports at 33 W.
+The phone is powered by a 5000 mAh non-removable battery with fast charging supports at 33 W.

 Infinix Note 12 price in Pakistan